 You can buy some over the counter, but others need a prescription.
 Talk to your doctor before taking any over-the-counter meds if you take other medicines, supplements, or have any medical problems.

-Triptans or ditans.
+Triptans.
 These prescription drugs help block pain and affect the nerves and blood vessels involved in migraine.
-They’re also a fast-acting option for severe migraines.
-If you take triptans and don't get enough relief, you can take NSAIDs with them.
-You might take:
+Generally, they’re also a fast-acting option for migraines.
+Your doctor may recommend you take a triptan with an NSAID to be more effective.Triptan options include shorter-acting ones such as:

 - Almotriptan (Axert)